 Professor Ashley Deeks is joining the Joe Biden administration as associate counsel and deputy legal advisor to the National Security Council in the Office of the White House Counsel.

 Professor Rachel Harmon, director of the Center for Criminal Justice at the University of Virginia School of Law, has some joint recommendations on federal policing reform for the new administration.

 University of Virginia School of Law Dean Risa Goluboff released a message to students about Wednesday’s events in Washington, D.C.

-Alumni of the University of Virginia School of Law discuss their lives 5, 10, 15 and 25 years after law school.
+We ask University of Virginia School of Law alumni how life is going five, 10, 15 and 25 years after law school.